aws cost optimisation

 Spot instances

-Spot Instances offer a highly cost-effective option for non-critical, fault-tolerant workloads that can handle interruptions.
-By using unused AWS capacity, Spot Instances can provide discounts of up to 90 percent compared to on-demand pricing.
+Spot Instances are a low cost option for workloads that can handle interruptions.
+They use unused AWS capacity and can offer discounts of up to 90 percent compared to on demand pricing.

-This model works well for tasks such as data analysis, batch processing, and machine learning training, where work can continue even if instances are temporarily interrupted.
-However, Spot Instances require proper planning and automation to maintain resilience.
-By using tools like Spot Fleet, you can automate failover, improve fault tolerance, and take full advantage of these savings without compromising application performance or continuity.
+These instances work well for non critical tasks such as data analysis, batch processing, and machine learning training.
+Work can continue even if an instance is interrupted.
+However, Spot Instances need careful planning.
+Automation is important to maintain reliability.
+Tools like Spot Fleet help manage failover, improve fault tolerance, and maximize savings without affecting performance or continuity.

 Hybrid pricing models for cost optimization